Le Corbusier Architecture – Works – Style – Life

 In 1908, he started working with Auguste Perret, one of the pioneers of the use of reinforced concrete in architecture.
-Perret, the designer of the first reinforced concrete temple built in the world, taught Corbusier the intricacies of using reinforced concrete in architecture.
-While Corbusier gained this experience in Paris, he also had the opportunity to get to know the city’s culture and architecture better.
+Perret, the designer of the first reinforced concrete temple built in the world, taught Corbusier the specifics of using reinforced concrete in architecture.

-Affected by the natural and sculptural appeal of concrete on the facades, Corbusier had close contacts with the “Deutscher Werkbund” in Germany to understand reinforced concrete better.
-(Footnote: Deutsche Werkbund is an association of artists, craftsmen, designers and industrialists who came together in Germany in 1907.The Union has contributed to establishment of Bauhaus, the development and standardization of modern architecture.)
+(Footnote: Deutsche Werkbund is an association of artists, craftsmen, designers and industrialists who came together in Germany in 1907.
+The union has contributed to the establishment of Bauhaus, the development and standardization of modern architecture.)

 Dom-ino House